DPigeon/Chatbox/README.md

 git clone https://github.com/DPigeon/Chatbox
 ```

-To build the Docker container, simply run:
+To build the server Docker container, simply this command in the main directory:

 ```
 docker build -t Chatbox .